mhoc/dydact/docs/inserting.md

 Insert operations are done with the `Insert()` function.

+- If you pass a key-value that contains a `Date` object, Dydact will serialize it into an ISO-8601 string.

 # Single Item, No Overwrite

 _Insert a single item into a DynamoDB table._